jefdewitt/jekyll_portfolio/_posts/2017-03-24-ngstorage.md

 ---
 As a front-end dev my need for data storage was never a chief concern.
 Not that it isn't important, but I usually didn't have to get my hands dirty with managing databases.
 That was something for the back-end guys.

-With my Angular JS app, [Tracker Keeper]('http://jefdewitt.com/trackerkeeper') that changed.
+With my Angular JS app, [Tracker Keeper]('http://jefdewitt.com/trackerkeeper'), that changed.
 I knew that using a database would be overkill, as my storage needs were minimal.
-So, I turned to local storage, or data stored in the browser.
+So, I turned to local storage, or data stored in the browser, as the solution I was looking for.

 ## ngStorage